MicrosoftDX/nether/documentation/devsetup.md

 ## Gamer Authentication

-Nether has been built using ASP.NET Core and leverages Facebook authentication.
-This requires you to create/register an application with Facebook then configure it for use by your instance of Nether.
+Nether has been built using ASP.NET Core with a pluggable identity system.
+Currently, there is support for Facebook authentication (more to follow).
+To get set up with Facebook authentication you need to register an application with Facebook then configure it for use by your instance of Nether.

-Setting up your Facebook application has been full documented in the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/facebook-logins).
+Setting up your Facebook application has been documented in the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/facebook-logins).
 Complete that process to obtain your Facebook Application Token (AppToken).

 Once you've recieved your token, you have two options for making it available to your Nether application.
 The simple way is to add the value in the `appsettings.json`.
 However, this approach runs the risk of accidently committing your AppToken secret to a (possibly public) repository.